thoun/getonboard/README.md

 # How to install the auto-build stack

 ## Install builders
-Intall node/npm then `npm i` on the root folder to get builders.
+Install node/npm then `npm i` on the root folder to get builders.

 ## Auto build JS and CSS files
 In VS Code, add extension https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave and then add to config.json extension part :